-Generally speaking, the following assessment accommodations can be considered in order to meet the special educational needs of the students with intellectual disability:
+Generally speaking, the following assessment accommodations can be considered in order to meet the functional impairments of the students with Intellectual Disability:

-- ♦ Additional assistance in examination centres, e.g. special seating arrangement, prompting to promote on-task concentration, etc. - Special format of examination papers, e.g. enlarging the entire question papers. - ♦ Special arrangements for answering questions, e.g. allowing students to circle the answers of multiple choice questions directly on the examination papers, etc.
+- ♦ Additional assistance in examination centres, e.g. special seating arrangement, prompting to promote on-task concentration, etc. - ♦ Special format of examination papers, e.g. enlarging the entire question papers. - Special arrangements for answering questions, e.g. allowing students to answer directly on the test paper without the need for answering on an answer sheet, etc.

-There may be individual students with intellectual disability having substantial severity of functional limitations, such as:
+There may be individual students with Intellectual Disability having substantial severity of functional impairments, such as:

-- Very weak fine motor coordination and control abilities that may cause hand fatigue, extremely slow handwriting speed or low legibility of handwriting - Substantial difficulty in language and communication skills that may inhibit group discussion during oral examinations - Very short attention span and high distractibility that makes it difficult to sustain attention in examinations, especially when sitting for lengthy examinations; or markedly delayed speed of answering, despite frequent prompts

-Substantial difficulty in thinking and information processing that may markedly delay the speed of information retrieval and answering
+- Very weak fine motor coordination and control abilities that may cause hand fatigue, extremely slow handwriting speed or low legibility of handwriting. - Substantial difficulty in language and communication skills that may inhibit group discussion during oral examinations. - Very short attention span and high distractibility that makes it difficult to sustain attention in examinations, especially when sitting for lengthy examinations; or markedly delayed speed of answering, despite frequent prompts. - Substantial difficulty in thinking and information processing that may markedly delay the speed of information retrieval and answering.

-In order to assist individual students with intellectual disability who have substantial severity of functional limitations to participate in the examination process, schools should refer to the recommendations of teachers and professionals, such as educational psychologists, speech therapists or occupational therapists, and consider assessment accommodations as suggested below during the Individual Education Plan meetings:
+In order to assist individual students with Intellectual Disability who have substantial severity of functional impairments to participate in the examination process, schools should refer to the recommendations of teachers and professionals, such as educational psychologists, speech therapists or occupational therapists, and consider assessment accommodations as suggested below during the Individual Education Plan meetings:

-- Short breaks during examination - Use of computer input instead of writing for answers - Extra time allowance for oral examination preparation - ♦ Arrangement for familiar classmates or dummies in oral group discussion - ♦ Extra time allowance
+- ♦ Short breaks during examination - Use of computer input instead of writing for answers - Extra time allowance for oral examination preparation - ♦ Arrangement for familiar classmates or dummies in oral group discussion - Extra time allowance

-As with other students with SEN, for individual students with intellectual disability requiring special arrangements in public examinations, schools must submit an application to the HKEAA.
+As with other students with SEN, for individual students with Intellectual Disability requiring special arrangements in public examinations, schools must submit an application to the HKEAA.

-S Attention Deficit/ Hyperactivity Disorder (AD/HD)
+S Attention Deficit/ Hyperactivity Disorder

-Students with Attention Deficit/Hyperactivity Disorder (AD/HD) are more easily distracted by changes in the environment.
-They have difficulty in focusing, sustaining attention and handling tasks that demand high concentration.
-They often act impulsively and easily make careless mistakes.
-Schools can consider the following accommodations to cater for the special educational needs of these individual students in internal examinations, so as to reflect their true ability and level of competency:
+Students with Attention Deficit/Hyperactivity Disorder are more easily distracted by changes in the environment.
+They may have difficulty staying on-seat when sitting for examination, have difficulty in sustaining attention, easily make careless mistakes which require extra time to correct, and may have weaker planning and organisation abilities as well.
+Schools can consider the suitable accommodations to cater for the special educational needs of these individual students in internal examinations, so that the assessment reflects their true ability and level of competency.